Analysis | Asian Americans wield their political power for more representation in Washington

 “The President has made it clear that his Administration will reflect the diversity of the country.
 That has always been, and remains our goal,” White House press secretary Jen Psaki said in a statement.
 “The White House will add a senior level Asian American Pacific Islander liaison, who will ensure the community’s voice is further represented and heard.”

 One reason the Asian American community wants more of a voice in Washington is because of the role it played in helping get Biden in the Oval Office.
-The president won the 2020 election due to a large coalition of voters backing him against Trump, a president who spent the final year of his presidency blaming China for the coronavirus and referring to it with names like “Chinese virus,” despite the World Health Organization warning that doing so could lead to anti-Asian discrimination.
+The president won the 2020 election because of a large coalition of voters backing him against President Donald Trump, a chief executive who spent the final year of his presidency blaming China for the coronavirus and referring to it with names like “Chinese virus,” despite the World Health Organization warning that doing so could lead to anti-Asian discrimination.

-In Georgia alone, one of the state’s that helped Biden win the electoral college, The Post’s Amy B Wang previously reported that the Asian American Pacific Islander turnout in Georgia increased 91 percent over 2016, according to an analysis by the Democratic firm TargetSmart, with exit polls showing that AAPI voters backed Biden over Trump by 2 to 1.
+In Georgia alone, one of the states that helped Biden win the electoral college, The Post’s Amy B Wang previously reported that the Asian American Pacific Islander turnout in Georgia increased 91 percent over 2016, according to an analysis by the Democratic firm TargetSmart, with exit polls showing that AAPI voters backed Biden over Trump by a 2 to 1 margin.

-“Without a doubt, we helped serve as that margin of victory, along with other young communities of color,” Georgia state Rep. Sam Park (D), the first Asian American Democrat elected to the Georgia General Assembly, told Wang.
+“Without a doubt, we helped serve as that margin of victory, along with other young communities of color,” Georgia state Rep. Sam Park, the first Asian American Democrat elected to the Georgia General Assembly, told Wang.

-Given the White House’s quick response following the protests of Duckworth and Hirono, voters from the Asian American community, the fastest growing minority group in the country, may have an opportunity to further expand conversations about racism in America beyond the Black-White divide that dominates much of the discussion.
-How the White House responds to the demand for more presentation and attention could be instrumental in the success of a presidency that pledged to be more representative of America but has still yet to fulfill that promise completely.
+Given the White House’s quick response following the protests of Duckworth and Hirono, voters from the Asian American community, the fastest-growing minority group in the country, may have an opportunity to further expand conversations about racism in America beyond the Black-White divide that dominates much of the discussion.
+How the White House responds to the demand for more representation and attention could be instrumental in the success of a presidency that pledged to be more representative of the United States but has still yet to fulfill that promise completely.